We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 The purpose of whānau or family connections is to promote positive identity and belonging.
 With this in mind, we will not support te tamaiti to connect with people when it isn't in their best interests.

-Process for identifying connections with family, whānau, hapū, iwi, and family group — regulation 12(3) of National Care Standards
+Process for identifying connections with family, whānau, hapū, iwi, and family group – regulation 12(3) of the National Care Standards

-When assessing the safety of a whānau or family member it’s important to avoid biases that may unnecessarily undermine important relationships for te tamaiti.
+When assessing the safety of a whānau or family member, it's important to avoid biases that may unnecessarily undermine important relationships for te tamaiti.

 We need to start by carrying out a thorough assessment to identify why a relationship would not be in the best interests for te tamaiti.
-To mitigate bias we need to use the case consult process and include a kairaranga ā-whānau or senior Māori practitioner in the makeup of the consult group.
+To mitigate bias, we need to use the case consult process and include a kairaranga ā-whānau or senior Māori practitioner in the makeup of the consult group.
 Lastly, we need to record the rationale for any decisions.

 Even when safe direct contact cannot be maintained for a particular whānau member who is significant to te tamaiti, we should think about how a positive view and connection of that person can be nurtured.